marcoahv/fundamentals/docs/2 CSS/1 CSS.md

 - Understanding how these properties affect elements is essential for creating well-designed web pages.

-Here's the text you provided, formatted in Markdown with h3 tags for sections and bullet points for sentences:

-### **Cascade, Specificity & Inheritance**
+### **=>** Cascade, Specificity & Inheritance

 - Understanding cascade, specificity, and inheritance is crucial for effective CSS.

-- Cascade refers to how the browser determines which CSS rule to apply when multiple rules target the same element.
+- `Cascade` refers to how the browser determines which CSS rule to apply when multiple rules target the same element.

-- Specificity plays a key role in cascade, as different selectors have different levels of specificity.
+- `Specificity` plays a key role in cascade, as different selectors have different levels of specificity.

-- Inheritance is the process by which some CSS property values set on parent elements are inherited by their child elements.
+- `Inheritance` is the process by which some CSS property values set on parent elements are inherited by their child elements.

 #### Cascade